OvoJoaca/BPM-changer/README.md

 1. It gets the name of the map from the title of the osu window using xdotool.

-2. It searches for the map in your Songs folder.
+2. It searches for the map path in osu!.db using [osu-db-tools](https://github.com/jaasonw/osu-db-tools).

-3. It changes the speed of the autio to the wanted bpm.
+3. It changes the speed of the audio to the wanted bpm.

 4. It starts rewriting the .osu file and calculating the AR and OD.

-5. After that, it puts it in an .osz archive so osu can automatically notice the change.
+5. After that, it creates an .osz archive so osu can notice the change.

 6. That's it!